Bielichenko/react__developers__app/README.md

-## React__developers__app
+# React__developers__app
+Hi!
 This is a landing page that I made.
-I tried to make the design adaptive and responsive for all devices, from large desktops to small phones, without loss of picture quality, with a smooth and pleasant interface for a potential client.
+It has adaptive and responsive design for all devices, from large desktops to small phones, without loss of picture quality, with a smooth and pleasant interface for a potential client.

+Main tech Stack:
++ Typescript: 4.2.4,
++ React: 17.0.2
++ SCSS: 6.14.15,
++ Material UI: 5.11.6,

 DEMO LINK: https://bielichenko.github.io/react__developers__app/